aferust/epanet-d-dev/README.md

  * Why dlang?
 Because to better achieve the goals defined as "the code to be more modular, extensible, and easier to maintain", I think dlang is superior to C++ in many ways.
  * I would happily transfer the ownership of the repo to OpenWaterAnalytics on request.
  * The example inp [files](https://github.com/OpenWaterAnalytics/EPANET/blob/dev/example-networks/) were successfully tested
- * The output binary file generation must be tested.
-It is probably buggy.
+ * The output binary file generation must be tested (The Link and Node results seems fine in terms of both reading and writing).

 ## Dependencies
  * only the d standard library phobos.